The 20 Best Sturge-Weber Syndrome Doctors Near Me in Maryland, US

 Offers Telehealth

 Dr. Nathan Crone focuses on the diagnosis and treatment of seizures and epilepsy, including the surgical treatment of epilepsy.
 He is also one of the attending physicians in the Epilepsy monitoring unit.
 Dr. Crone''s research interests include the real-time mapping of brain function to reduce the possibility of impacting brain function during surgery for epilepsy.
 He received his medical degree from Louisiana State University School of Medicine.
 He then completed his residency in neurology at the University of Chicago and fellowships in epilepsy and cognitive neurology at Johns Hopkins.
 Dr. Crone is rated as an Advanced provider by MediFind in the treatment of Sturge-Weber Syndrome.
-His top areas of expertise are Seizures, Epilepsy, Generalized Tonic-Clonic Seizure, Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), and Deep Brain Stimulation.
+He is also highly rated in 10 other conditions, according to our data.
+His clinical expertise encompasses Seizures, Epilepsy, Generalized Tonic-Clonic Seizure, Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), and Deep Brain Stimulation.
+Dr. Crone is board certified in American Board Of Psychiatry And Neurology.

 Advanced in Sturge-Weber Syndrome